dvalenciar/AR_Drone_ROS_GUI/README.md

 ## GUI AR.Drone
                                        Time to fly your drone!!!.

-To take off, landing, and move the  AR.Drone is necessary to publish the respectively topics, such as:
+To take off, landing, and move the  AR.Drone is necessary to publish the correct topics, such as:

 * Take off
  ```